What Is the Relationship Between Luck and Happiness?

 The ancient Roman poet Juvenal used the metaphor of a “rare bird, very like a black swan” to refer to something that seems impossible or imaginary.
 No one in ancient Rome (or Asia or Africa, as far as we know) had ever seen a black swan, so the idea of one existing sounded about as absurd as the idea of a leopard with stripes.

 Then in the 17th century, Dutch explorers who visited Australia were greeted by a surprise: the sight of an actual, flesh-and-blood black swan.
-Of course, the people of Australia knew that black swans existed, but since the rest of the world didn’t, it came as quite a shock.
+Of course, the people of Australia knew that black swans existed, but since the rest of the world didn’t, it was quite a shock.
 2

 A black swan is something that does not exist, until it does.
 And when it does, it changes everything.

 The author and probability expert Nassim Taleb uses the phrase “Black Swan” to describe the sudden and dramatic appearance of something unprecedented in the market or world events.
-The term has since become popular and used more broadly.
+The term has since become broad and popular in usage.
+3

 Put simply, a black swan is something that does not exist, until it does.
 And when it does, it changes everything.